Abundance is meant to be shared.

 The Feeding America network is the nation’s largest domestic hunger-relief organization.
 Together with individuals, charities, businesses and government Feeding America works to end Hunger.
 As the COVID-19 pandemic continues, Feeding America is committed to serving communities and individuals facing hunger across America, wherever they are.
 Every dollar raised from the COVID-19 response fund will be used to get food and funds to local food banks across the U.S.

 United Plant Savers

-With the help of our students, we are honored to be supporting the creative non-profit work of the First Peoples of these beautiful mountains we call home.
+With the help of our students, we are honored to be supporting this hub of learning and education by the Eastern Band of Cherokee Indians, the First Peoples of these beautiful mountains we call home.

 Whether it’s pulling children out of the sea outside the refugee camps in Greece, helping abandoned kids on the streets in Indianapolis, establishing the first opioid recovery home for pregnant teens in New Hampshire, building a maternal health wing in Port-au-Prince, providing a single mother access to breast cancer treatment, or keeping a foster family’s heat on in Texas — Together Rising identifies what is breaking the hearts of our givers as they look around their world and their community, and then they connect our givers’ generosity with the people and organizations who are effectively addressing that critical need.
 Most of Together Rising’s funds are raised through LOVE FLASH MOBS, time-limited fundraisers that have revolutionized crowd-sourced online giving, with thousands of strangers giving a maximum of $25 to meet a particular need in a matter of hours.
 Through these Love Flash Mobs, they are proving that small gifts can change the world in revolutionary ways.